Parallel Painting

 Existing Damage or Previous Paint Failure

 Cabinets with peeling paint, water damage, or extensive wear require additional prep time.
-Failed previous paint jobs need to be fully stripped before the new finish system can be applied.
-This can add 2-3 days to the prep phase.
+Failed previous paint jobs may need deeper correction before the new finish system can be applied.

 Custom Finishes